What's an Ethereum wallet?

 Your wallet is only a tool for managing your Ethereum account.
 That means you can swap wallet providers at any time.
 Many wallets also let you manage several Ethereum accounts from one application.

 Your wallet shows your balances, transaction history and gives you a way to send/receive funds.
 Some wallets may offer more.

 Your wallet is your window into your Ethereum account – your balance, transaction history and more.
 But you can swap wallet providers at any time.

 Your wallet lets you connect to applications using your Ethereum account.
 It's like a login you can use across many dapps.

 It's worth understanding the differences between some key terms.

 An Ethereum account has an Ethereum address, like an inbox has an email address.
 This is used to identify your digital assets.

-A wallet is a product that lets you manage your Ethereum account, like view your account balance, send transactions, and more.
+A wallet is a product that lets you manage your Ethereum account.
+It allows you to view your account balance, send transactions, and more.

 Most wallet products will let you generate an Ethereum account.
 So you don't need one before you download a wallet.

 Physical hardware wallets that let you keep your crypto offline – very secure

 Mobile applications that make your funds accessible from anywhere

 Web wallets that let you interact with your account via a web browser

 Desktop applications if you prefer to manage your funds via macOS, Windows or Linux